schinmayee/bayesian-object-tracking/README.md

 ## Dependencies

-  - torchfile, which you can install using
+  - torchfile
+  - numpy
+  - pillow
+  - matplotlib

+You can install all these dependencies with pip, as

   ```
-    pip install torchfile
+    pip install torchfile numpy pillow matplotlib
   ```